sourcegraph/about/content/blogposts/2024/cody-vscode-1-10-0-release.md

 We've made it easier to generate and access Cody’s debug logs, allowing you to debug issues and more easily share that information with Sourcegraph’s support team.

-- Debug commands now grouped in command palette under "Cody Debug"
+- Debug commands are now grouped in command palette under "Cody Debug"
-- New sidebar menu item to open the output channel
+- Added an "Open Output Channel" sidebar menu item, that opens the VS Code output panel with "Cody by Sourcegraph" selected
-- New settings menu button to enable debug mode and output channel
+- Added a debug button in the top right of the Cody settings panel, which sets `{ "cody.debug.verbose": true }` and opens the VS Code output panel

 <Figure